poseidon/typhoon/docs/topics/hardware.md

 ### BGP

 Add the EdgeRouter as a global BGP peer for nodes in a Kubernetes cluster (requires Calico).
-Neighbors will exchange `podCIDR` routes and individual pods will become routeable on the LAN.
+Neighbors will exchange `podCIDR` routes and individual pods will become routable on the LAN.

 Configure node(s) as BGP neighbors.